stateoftheartai/sotaai/docs/sotaai/cv/README.md

 ### Compatibility

-A model implementation cannot be directly compatible with a dataset, since it is pretrained on a certain dataset, it has an specific input and output shape that must be in accordance with the datset.
-However, models and datasets can belonging theoretically compatible meaning that a model that works on a certain task e.g. Classification, must run for a dataset that is for that very same task.
-If that is the case, you can make both compatible by running:
+A model implementation might not be directly compatible with a dataset.
+However if both of them are theoretically compatible the `model_to_dataset` function do the work to make both implementations compatible:

 ```
 model, dataset_split = model_to_dataset(model, dataset_split)